Uber Insurance Policy Limits in Texas

 Understanding Uber’s Insurance Coverage in Texas

 In Texas, Uber drivers are required to have an auto insurance policy that exceeds the state’s minimum requirements.
-This coverage can change depending on what stage of rideshare driving they are in.
+This coverage may vary based on the stage of rideshare driving.

-This includes when the app is off to having a passenger inside their vehicle.
+This includes everything from the app being off to having a passenger in the vehicle.
 For legal purposes and adequate protection, it’s essential for drivers to accurately identify these distinct periods under Texas law.

 Knowing about and complying with applicable insurance laws helps ensure you’re fully protected as a driver using Uber services within this state.
 Additionally, those involved in an accident with an Uber driver will want to know the liability limits of the Uber driver.